JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 Last there is a function `executeStep`.
 This function receives the parameters from the feature file and finally does all the hard work.
 In both cases it finds the element on the screen we want to interact with by using the `find.byValueKey()` method and then in the case of the Given step, gets the text of the element and checks if its as expected or, in the case of the When step, taps the button.

-Similarly, our Then step (remember it's a built-in step) will use the same `find.byValueKey()` method to get the value and assert the content.
+Similarly, our Then step (remember, it's a built-in step) will use the same `find.byValueKey()` method to get the value and assert the content.
 If you are interested in the implementation, the step is defined in `flutter_gherkin-<version>/lib/src/flutter/steps/then_expect_element_to_have_value_step.dart`.

 The issue now is that the example code does not have any keys defined in the widgets.
-The test-code would not be able to locate the elements.
+The test code would not be able to locate the elements.
 So edit the `main.dart` file and add `key: Key('counter'),` to the counter widget and `key: Key('increment'),` to the button widget.

-You could also use `find.byTooltip`, `find.Type` or `find.bySemanticsLabel`.
+As an alternative to `find.byValueKey`, you could also use `find.byTooltip`, `find.Type`, or `find.bySemanticsLabel`.

 Next the new .dart file with the step definitions need to be imported in `app_test.dart`:
 `import 'steps/tap_button_n_times_step.dart';`